40-yard dash: Records

-Texas Tech's Jakeem Grant was hand-timed by a New Orleans Saints scout as running a 4.10 in 2016.
-In the early 1980s, Baylor's Gerald McNeil ran a 4.19-second 40-yard dash before being signed to the United States Football League (USFL).
-Deion Sanders ran a 4.27-second 40-yard dash in 1989.

-In 2013, rugby union Carlin Isles recorded a time of 4.22 at a Detroit Lions facility during a workout.
+In most settings, the 40-yard dash is conducted without fully automatic timing, where lasers are used at both the beginning and end of the race.
+Instead, the 40-yard dash is most often hand-timed, leading to considerable measurement error.
+Many (in particular older) reports of times below 4.2 or 4.3 are considered suspect, such as Baylor's Gerald McNeil's 4.19-second 40-yard dash in the 1980s before being signed to the United States Football League (USFL), or Deion Sanders' 4.27-second 40-yard dash in 1989.
+More recent examples include rugby union's Carlin Isles time of 4.22 at a Detroit Lions facility during a 2013 workout, and Texas Tech's Jakeem Grant being hand-timed by a New Orleans Saints scout at 4.1 in 2016.

+Also unofficially, Bo Jackson, who was invited to the 1986 combine and declined, ran the 40 to show off for scouts at Auburn.
+Electronically, with a laser, he has said it measured 4.12, and by hand it was 4.16.
+"I got down there, and I took off and ran completely through.
+I just kept going right out the door and didn’t come back." he was quoted after.

 In 2017, Olympic sprinter Christian Coleman ran a time of 4.12 seconds on turf in response to claims that NFL players are as fast as Usain Bolt.

-A year and a half after he retired from active competition, Usain Bolt ran a 4.22 in running shoes and a tracksuit at a promotional event for the Super Bowl in Atlanta, Georgia on February 2, 2019.
+In 2024, University of Iowa sprinter Kalen Walker ran a 4.15 on turf during the halftime of a Hawkeyes football game.
+A year and a half after he retired from active competition, Usain Bolt ran a 4.22 in flat-soled shoes and a tracksuit at a promotional event for the Super Bowl in Atlanta, Georgia on February 2, 2019.

 NFL Scouting Combine

 This is a list of the official 40-yard dash results of under 4.31 seconds recorded at the NFL Scouting combine since 1999, the first year electronic timing was implemented at the NFL Scouting Combine.